sap218/hugo-test/content/posts/lovelace-colloquim.md

 # BCS Lovelace Colloquim

+**tl;dr**: my first conference, very fun!

 The [BCS Lovelace Colloquium](https://bcswomenlovelace.bcs.org/ "BCS Lovelace Colloquium") is an annual conference for women and non-binary individuals in computer science and related fields.
+I submitted an abstract based on the [poster](https://github.com/sap218/misc/blob/master/bioinformatics_poster.pdf "my bioinformatics poster") from the [Bioinformatics research]({{< ref "bioinformatics-project" >}} "bioinformatics blog") I had done the Summer previously.

-This year's conference was being held in Sheffield, which I was both excited and nervous as I had only ever visited very few places in the UK.
+This year's conference (2018) was held in Sheffield, which I was both excited and nervous as I had only ever visited few places in the UK.

-I submitted an abstract based on the [Bioinformatics research]({{< ref "bioinformatics-project" >}} "bioinformatics blog") I had done the Summer previously.
-I used the [poster](https://github.com/sap218/misc/blob/master/bioinformatics_poster.pdf "my bioinformatics poster") and improved/updated it.

 Due to terrible traffic on the way to Sheffield, I missed the beginning of the social activities (the treasure hunt).
 But was able to join the group a little towards the end of the evening.
 I met fellow conference attendees from Aberdeen, Bath, and even new Aberystwyth students.